 Accordingly, new residents often look to other areas such as South Sound, Prospect and George Town for rental properties.
 It is highly recommended to work with an experienced realtor on the island to help find a suitable property.
 Utilities and telecommunications are usually not included in rent and not all properties will accept children or pets.
 Most properties are furnished.
 The team at Provenance Properties Cayman Islands can help identify a variety of Grand Cayman rental properties that fit your individual needs.

-Property for Sale on Grand Cayman
+Property for sale on Grand Cayman

-Some new residents plan to immediately make Grand Cayman their permanent home and hence purchase a property as soon as they move to the island.
+Some new residents plan to immediately make Grand Cayman their permanent home and thus purchase a property as soon as they move to the island.
 Buying a property is a straightforward process, as the Cayman Islands maintains a title-by-registration system for real property, whereby the Registrar of Lands maintains a public register for each land parcel.
 There is a one-time stamp tax (land transfer fee) that is 7.5% of the property value for most real estate transactions.
 If the property will carry a mortgage, most lenders will require mortgage insurance and a property valuation.
 There are several good real estate lawyers on Grand Cayman who can assist with the transaction process.